Ireland '23 - Day 4 & 5 - Dublin to Killarney

 fortress Randle

 I had a scone & Americano, content to dry out & observe.
-The majority of the diners appeared to be Irish, mostly my age & older, nicely dressed, probably having a "grand day out"......enjoying a fall lunch feast, after touring a fancy old House.
+The majority of the diners appeared to be Irish, mostly my age & older, nicely dressed, and probably having a "grand day out"......enjoying a fall lunch feast, after touring a fancy old House.
 Or maybe they were celebrating the end of the tourist season?

 Later in the day the rain stopped, so I walked into town again, with no purpose.
 I read posted menus at a few places but settled for dinner at Randle's, once again.
 At 5 pm it was completely uncrowded and service & food were great.